yenhochen/PULSE/README.md

 # PULSE

-Self-supervised learning for physiological timeseries aims to capture the identity of the underlying dynamical process while filtering irrelevant noise.
-However, existing approaches may obscure the clinical semantics important for downstream transferability.
-Weakly constrained pretext tasks (i.e. contrastive learning, MAE) may incorrectly ignore the underlying dynamical structure, while structurally constrained models (i.e. SVAEs) are unable to selectively filter sample-specific noise.
-To bridge this gap, we propose PULSE, a novel pretraining objective that simultaneously preserves dynamical relationships important to physiological time-series while selectively removing irrelevant noise.
-We achieve this by formulating a dynamical systems model to identify transferable and non-transferable information between time-series windows, and target the former through a novel cross-reconstruction objective.
-We establish theory that provides conditions for when transferrable information is recovered, and empirically validate it through synthetic experiments.
-On several real-world datasets, PULSE effectively distinguishes clinical semantic classes, increases label efficiency, and improves transfer learning performance.
+Authors: Yenho Chen, Maxwell A. Xu, James M. Rehg, Christopher J. Rozell

+Code for PULSE (ICML 2026), a self-supervised pretraining method for physiological time-series based on preserving dynamical systems structure while filtering irrelevant noise.
+This is accomplished through a cross-reconstruction objective that estimates dynamics given a time series, then uses those dynamics to reconstruct a different randomly sampled time-series from the same system.
+In doing so, we separate transferable from non-transferable information in time-series data, improving label efficiency and transfer learning performance across a wide range of real-world datasets.

 Paper: [arxiv.org/pdf/2512.00239](https://arxiv.org/pdf/2512.00239)